opsit-io/opsit-explang-docs/docs/explang-alg.md

 => io.opsit.explang.Compiler$LAMBDA$1@5e9f23b4
 ```

-And to set the function binding one can use the `fset` function, all the def does is
+To set the function binding one can use the `fset` function, all the
-basically:
+'function' operator does is basically:

 ```julia
 > fset( :average,  (x,y)-> (x+y)/2);